SeanMcP/smock/README.md

 ## How

-`smock` sets up an endpoint on a given port that returns data from a `db.json` file.
-This provides a front-end engineer a real endpoing to hit while working on a service that is still in development.
+`smock` sets up an endpoint on a given port that returns data from a "database" key in a `JSON` file.
+This provides a front-end engineer a real endpoint to hit while working on a service that is still in development.

 Under the hood, `smock` is a thin wrapper [on top of `json-server`](https://github.com/typicode/json-server).
-Refer to their documentation for most questions.
+Refer to its documentation for most questions.

 ## Getting started